ECE492-Winter2020-Group4/AED-Cabinet-Monitor-App/aed_monitor/README.md

-# cabinet_monitor_app
+# aed_monitor

-Application for communication with the ESP32 Device
+Application to connect to the AED Security Monitor Device

 ## Getting Started